What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 Is Food Addiction a Formally Recognised Diagnosis?

-Despite this, the evidence base is undeniable.
+But the evidence base is undeniable.
 In May 2024, the first International Food Addiction Consensus Conference in London advocated for the inclusion of Ultra-Processed Food Addiction (UPFA) in the ICD.
 A 2025 article using the Delphi method showed consensus among 37 global experts regarding this diagnosis.
 Research suggests over 20% of participants show signs of addiction, with a global prevalence of 14% in adults and 15% in young people.

 What Makes Certain Foods Addictive?